-1. is the password in the top 200 commonly used passwords? why not try them all.
+- Is the password in the top 10000 commonly used passwords?
+Why not try them all, it won’t take long.

-2. is it a word number combination? why not try them all.
+- is it a word number combination?
+Why not try them all, it won’t take long.

-3. is it 8 characters or fewer because EVERY combination of 8 characters (upper/lower/symbols every combination) can be tried in a few hours by a regular computer.
+- is it 8 characters or fewer because EVERY (yes every) combination of 8 characters (upper/lower/symbols every combination) can be tried in a few hours by a regular computer.
 Why not try them all, it won’t take long.

 Don’t be consistent

-NEVER use the same combination of your email address and password (no matter how hard you make it) for multiple logins.
+NEVER use the same combination of your email address and password (no matter how hard you make it) for multiple logins and websites.

-if your password is stored somewhere in some database of some website you once signed up to, and that site gets hacked, then the hackers have a known pair of information.
+If your username and password combination is stored somewhere in some database of some website you once signed up to, and that site gets hacked, then the hackers have a known pair of information.
 The hacker will then try the same combination on Facebook, Google, Twitter, Hotmail, PayPal, EVERYWHERE, and once they get into any of these, they can do a lot of damage.

 FORGET ALL OF THE ABOVE

-Download a password manager, create an account, make the password hard, let it change all your passwords for 30 character randomly generated passwords, forget all other passwords than the one to login to the password manager.
+Download a password manager, create an account, make the password hard, let it change all your passwords for a 30 character randomly generated passwords, forget all other passwords than the one you use to login to the password manager.

 I use LastPass, it’s great.
 I know one password, LastPass knows the others.